18F/checklistomania/README.md

 ![Users](/public/img/users.png?raw=true "Users")

 ## Running Checklistomania
-Checklistomania is a [NodeJS](https://nodejs.org) application on the back-end, and its front-end is an [AngularJS](https://angularjs.org/) single-page application.
+Checklistomania is a [Node.js](https://nodejs.org) application on the back-end, and its front-end is an [AngularJS](https://angularjs.org/) single-page application.

 If you'd like to run Checklistomania for development purposes, follow these steps:

-First, install NodeJS ([Download page](https://nodejs.org/en/download/)) and MongoDB ([Installation instructions](https://docs.mongodb.com/manual/installation/))
+First, install Node.js ([Download page](https://nodejs.org/en/download/)) and MongoDB ([Installation instructions](https://docs.mongodb.com/manual/installation/)).
+Make sure you have the same version of Node.js as specified in `package.json`.

 Clone Checklistomania and `cd` into its directory.

-Install local node dependencies with:
+Install local Node.js dependencies with:
 ```shell
 npm install
 ```